 Here are some great deals on top Protein Powder, Click Here.

 Protein powder isn’t vital to staying in shape and looking decent.
 You can easily get by without any protein powder for an extended period of time.
 Many guys don’t take any protein at all.
 However, if you want to carry around that extra 5-10 pounds of mass while you travel (eating an occasionally shitty diet and walking a lot) then you’ll want to have some protein powder with you.

-I’ve searched far and wide on how to travel with protein powder and their isn’t a great solution.
+I’ve searched far and wide on how to travel with protein powder and there isn’t a great solution.
 There are no magic protein pills or gels that pack easily.
-There’s simply too many grams in a serving of protein to condense the product more so.
+There are simply too many grams in a serving of protein to condense the product more so.
 Thus, if you’re determined to travel with protein powder – you’ll need to find an easy way to pack the bulky powder.

 Zip-Lock Bags Don’t Work

 Zip-lock bags work ok, but you can’t fit a full 50-70 servings in a normal (large) zip-lock bag.
 Plus, these bags can be flimsy and will break easily.
 If this happens in your luggage, your clothes could be ruined and the protein will be wasted.
 So you need a better solution – something that’s sturdy and spacious, but can tightly compress the protein powder.